timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 75-DECEASED PERSONNEL/SUBCHAPTER II-DEATH BENEFITS.md

 * (b) COMPOSITION OF FUNERAL HONORS DETAILS.—(1) The Secretary of each military department shall ensure that a funeral honors detail for the funeral of a veteran consists of two or more persons.

-* (2) At least two members of the funeral honors detail for a veteran's funeral shall be members of the armed forces (other than members in a retired status), at least one of whom shall be a member of the armed force of which the veteran was a member.
+* (2) At least two members of the funeral honors detail for a veteran's funeral shall be members of the armed forces (other than members in a retired status).
 The remainder of the detail may consist of members of the armed forces (including members in a retired status), or members of veterans organizations or other organizations approved for purposes of this section under regulations prescribed by the Secretary of Defense.
 Each member of the armed forces in the detail shall wear the uniform of the member's armed force while serving in the detail.

 * (3) The Secretary concerned shall provide full military honors (as determined by the Secretary concerned) for the funeral of a veteran who—